This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Is cerebral palsy the doctor's fault?

 Whether or not a doctor is at fault in a child’s cerebral palsy depends on the situation.
-Examples of doctor error–which may be considered malpractice and negligence–include failure to diagnose an illness or condition, misreading test results, ignoring test results, surgical errors, including those made during delivery, poor aftercare, and premature discharge of a patient.
+Examples of doctor error–which may be considered malpractice and negligence–include failure to diagnose an illness or condition, misreading test results, ignoring test results, surgical errors, including those made during delivery, poor aftercare, and premature patient discharge.

 Do I have a malpractice lawsuit?